bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/snippets.md

 *Note: we do not invoke* `negate` *or* `addOne` *(by using* `()` *to call them), we are passing the function itself.*

 #### Write a function, myMap, that takes in an array and a callback as arguments.
-The function should mimic the behavior of Array.prototype.map.
+The function should mimic the behavior of Array.prototype.map

 ```
 function myMap(arr, callback) {